tocalabs/toca-docs/src/projects/automation/datastores/file_drive.md

 # File Drive

-Each datastore contains a File Drive – file storage hosted by the your Toca platform.
+Each datastore contains a File Drive – file storage hosted by your Toca platform.
 File Drive is similar to a bot's file system but can be used by stateless automation, bot pools, and apps.

 * File Drive can contain directories, sub directories etc. so you can organise files however you need to.
 * Files and directories can me manually added and deleted via the datastore.